-John Fowler was the son of a wealthy Quaker merchant and followed his father’s wishes to work for a local corn merchant after school.
+John Fowler was born in Melksham, Wilts, UK, the son of a wealthy Quaker merchant and followed his father’s wishes to work for a local corn merchant after school.
 However, around 1847, Fowler is believed to have joined the engineering firm of Gilkes Wilson and Company of Middlesbrough.
 The company was involved in building steam locomotives and colliery winding engines.
 During a visit in Irland around 1849, Fowler noticed that the Irish agriculture depended on the potato crop whilst much of the land was uncultivated due to poor drainage and he was quickly convinced that there must be a way of bringing more land into production.
 After returning to England, Fowler proceeded to develop a horse-powered ploughing engine that would dig drainage channels.

 John Fowler managed to demonstrate his engine at a meeting of the Royal Agricultural Society of England at Exeter in 1850 and his invention was awarded a silver medal and was reported as “altogether the most important feature of the exhibition“.
 After some further development, Fowler changed his design so that the horse engine remained stationary at the corner of the field.
 The team of horses drove a vertical winch around which a rope was wound.
 He demonstrated the improvement at the Great Exhibition in 1851 and at the Royal Agricultural Society of England meeting at Gloucester two years later.